kareemkotb/How-to-Data-Science/README.md

 ## Datacamp

 The important thing about finding the perfect course is finding the majority of technical skills that are needed under one roof.
 The best example is [Associate Data Scientist in Python](https://app.datacamp.com/learn/career-tracks/associate-data-scientist-in-python), in 90 hours you will learn and good portion of the technical skills, but to complete the last course from Datacamp we will want [Data Scientist in Python](https://app.datacamp.com/learn/career-tracks/data-scientist-in-python) and in 26 hours we will get SQL and a bit of Machine Learning.
-For $13 per month learning the majority of the skills is very worth it
+For $13 per month learning the majority of the skills is very worth it.
 ## 365 Data Science
 ![career-track-1-wide](https://github.com/user-attachments/assets/458ae3e8-5d66-42af-84fb-11970a425747)
+Even though there is alot of similatries compared to datacamp but there is extra skills that it teaches and retaking some skills for the certificate is worth it [Data Scientist](https://learn.365datascience.com/career-tracks/data-scientist/). there is 2 elective classes while I opted for "The Complete Data Visualization" and "SQL + Tableu + Python" you can pick anything from 35 extra elective classes for no extra charge.
+A super and when i mean super i mean it, you can also pick another course from their which is [Financial Analyst](https://learn.365financialanalyst.com/career-tracks/financial-analyst/?preview=1) which will help in the demand of strong accounting, financial forecasting, analysis, and reporting abilities.
+Which you wont really need some of them but these extra skills may make you look better candidate.